Neurodevelopment, Protection & Management Bundle

 17. Describe two ways to promote positioning calmness and behavioral and physiological regulation.

 18. List three clinical or physiologic benefits for performing skin to skin care with premature infants.

 19. Describe three steps to prepare prior to performing skin to skin that optimize the experience for the parent and their premature infant.

-23. Identify three neonatal experiences that can negatively affect the premature infant's future feeding skills.
+22. Identify three neonatal experiences in the NICU that can negatively affect the premature infant's future feeding skills.